-Independence Day fireworks can traumatize your puppy and instill a lifelong fear of loud noises.
+Independence Day fireworks can frighten your puppy and instill a lifelong fear of loud noises.

 FOURTH OF JULY FEAR FACTOR